Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Specifications for a Euclid-like survey

 \subsection{Methodology comparison with shear ratio}

 Before turning to the study of systematics that might affect nulling as a cosmological probe, let us first describe how our nulling approach compares to similar ideas in the literature.
-Indeed, some nulling properties have already been exploited in recent large-scale surveys such as the Dark Energy Survey (DES) but with a different approach as we will describe here.
-Notably, the use of the so-called shear ratio in \cite{DES:2018lpj} and \cite{DES:2021jzg} can be identified to local nulling techniques described in \cite{Joachimi:2010va}.
-The reasoning is as follows: if the low redshift galaxy distributions are narrow enough, then the ratios
+Indeed, some nulling properties have already been exploited in recent large-scale surveys such as the Dark Energy Survey (DES) but with a different approach, as we will describe here.
+Notably, the use of the so-called shear ratio in Refs.~\cite{DES:2018lpj,DES:2021jzg} can be identified with the local nulling techniques described in Ref.~\cite{Joachimi:2010va}.
+The reasoning is as follows: if the low-redshift galaxy distributions are narrow enough, then the ratios

 are constant and depend only on the background geometry of space-time.
-Though DES uses the shear ratios as observable, one could rewrite it in a linearized version and compare
+Although DES uses shear ratios as observables, one could rewrite it in a linearized version and compare

 to zero where $q^{i,j,k}$ would be computed from some assumed background geometry.
-This gives a local nulling which means that the combination of cross-spectra that induce nulling depends on the chosen low redshift galaxy sample.
-Moreover, it only works for the galaxy-galaxy lensing two-point cross spectra and with the condition that this low redshift galaxy sample is small enough to be identified to a plane.
-The BNT transform on the other hand gives an exact and global nulling as no assumption has to be made on samples and the nulling property is satisfied on all low redshifts at the level of the shear maps themselves.
+This gives a local nulling which means that the combination of cross-spectra that induce nulling depends on the chosen low-redshift galaxy sample.
+Moreover, it only works for the galaxy-galaxy lensing two-point cross-spectra and with the condition that this low-redshift galaxy sample is small enough to be identified to a plane.
+The BNT transform, on the other hand, gives an exact and global nulling as no assumption has to be made on samples, and the nulling property is satisfied on all low redshifts at the level of the shear maps themselves.
 In other words, the BNT transform exhibits an internal symmetry of shear maps.
-Thus one can use any low redshift tracer with few assumptions on its position and shape, one can even use alternative observables or higher-order statistics.
-One straightforward example could be weak-lensing nulled spectra $\left<\BNT{\kappa}_a(\boldsymbol{\ell})\BNT{\kappa}_b(\boldsymbol{\ell}')\right>$ with well chosen indices.
+Thus, one can use any low-redshift tracer with few assumptions on its position and shape, and one can even use alternative observables or higher-order statistics.
+One straightforward example could be weak-lensing nulled spectra $\left<\BNT{\kappa}_a(\boldsymbol{\ell})\BNT{\kappa}_b(\boldsymbol{\ell}')\right>$ with well-chosen indices.